The Race to Zero Waste: Seventh Generation’s Journey

 - Packaging—By 2025, we plan to make all of our packaging sourced from 100% biobased or PCR (post-consumer recycled).

-- Materials—By 2025, we plan to make 100% of our materials reusable and reused, recyclable and recycled, or biodegradable and degraded.
+- Materials—By 2025, we plan to make 100% of our materials reusable and reused, recyclable and recycled.
 Plus, 50% of all our laundry detergent will come in non-plastic packaging.
 All to say, we’re not leaving extra trash behind for others to have to deal with.

 - Supply Chain—By making more of our packaging with recycled materials, we can create greater need and access for recycled materials.
 It’s a bit like shopping local.
 If you truly value local food from local farms, then you must get out there and shop and eat local.
 That way, local food options will naturally grow and improve.